K-Phoen/backstage-plugin-grafana/docs/setup.md

 # app-config.yaml
 proxy:
   '/grafana/api':
-    # May be an internal DNS
+    # May be a public or an internal DNS
     target: https://grafana.host/
     headers:
       Authorization: Bearer ${GRAFANA_TOKEN}